7 Ways to Improve Accounts Receivable (AR) Collections in 2026

 Aging report: Just like your DSO (days sales outstanding) can tell you the average amount of time your company takes to collect payment overall (in number of days), you can use individual client balances to spot delinquent accounts to focus on in your collection efforts.
 This metric can help you determine which actions might be most effective with which clients.
 The longer a balance remains overdue, the harder it’ll be to collect, so you might use this metric to determine when to send debts to a collection agency.
 It can also help you prioritize quick follow up with the least delinquent clients.

 Average Payment Delay: At the client level, this metric can help you spot repeated problem clients.
 Clients with a higher Average Payment Delay take longer to pay overdue balances.
-Spotting these early can help you customize the client experience to reduce late payment in the future.
+Spotting these early can help you customize the client experience to reduce late payments in the future.
 Through upfront billing, payment plans, or sending reminders when invoices are still outstanding, you can set a more proactive collections plan for that account.

 Aging reports per account manager: Look at aging client balances segmented by account manager to help you identify any issues elsewhere in the pipeline.
 For example, if there’s an issue in the sales process with a particular AM, you can catch it and fix it before you build up several delinquent accounts under that rep.

-6. Offer Discounts and Payment Plans
+6. Offer Discounts and Payment Instalment

 You can avoid late payments and time-consuming collections processes by making it easier for clients to pay on time by offering convenient payment methods.